cpp-lln-lab/bidsMReye/README.md

 [User Recommendations](https://deepmreye.slite.com/p/channel/MUgmvViEbaATSrqt3susLZ/notes/kKdOXmLqe).
 If you have other questions, please reach out to the developer team.

+## Requirements

+At the moment bidsmreye only supports python 3.8 and 3.9.

 ## Install

-Better to use the docker image as there are known install issues of deepmreye on Apple M1 for example but you can also build the package locally if you want.
+Better to use the docker image as there are known install issues of deepmreye on Apple M1 for example but you can also ge the package from pypi if you want.

 ### Docker